vohai611/stringpy/README.md

 functions are written in Rust.
 Note that I write this package mostly for personal use (convenience and speed) and learning purpose, so please use with care!

+# How it works

+- Using arrow for data structure
+- Using pyo3 for python binding
+- Convert Python type (mostly List) to Rust type (mostly Vec) for the case not using arrow.
+This may cause some overhead, but it make the code more flexible.
+For example: many function not only vectorize over main array but also it arugments.

 # Installation